Dateutils

 strptime

-A tool that brings the flexibility of strptime(3)
+A tool that brings the flexibility of strptime(3) to the

 command line.
-While (at least GNU) date(1)
+While (at least GNU) date(1) has support for

 output formats, it lacks any kind of support to read arbitrary input